-Your home’s deck can be a very special and serene place.
+The deck can be a lifesaver especially if you are spending extended time at home during a lockdown or a sabbatical.
 You can lounge around, spend some time outdoors without really leaving the house, or enjoy a cookout with your family.
 But how do you make sure your deck is safe to use for years to come?
 Here are some deck tips and safety precautions to consider.

 Start with the Foundation

 Additionally, the bases of the support posts are best encased with galvanized plates before they are anchored to the pier with concrete.
-Foundations like this are an extra precaution against rot and help stop deterioration over time.
+Foundations that are built this way are less likely to rot and deteriorate over time.

 Inspect the Railings